archlinux/infrastructure/README.md

 This repository contains the complete collection of ansible playbooks and roles for the Arch Linux infrastructure.

+It also contains git submodules so you have to run `git submodule update --init --recursive` after cloning or some tasks will fail to run.

 #### Instructions
 All systems are set up the same way.
 For the first time setup in the Hetzner rescue system, run the provisioning script: `ansible-playbook playbooks/$hostname-provision.yml`.